8K resolution: Productions and broadcasting

 On January 6, 2016, director James Gunn stated that the 2017 film Guardians of the Galaxy Vol. 2 would be the first feature film to be shot in 8K, using the Red Weapon 8K VV.

-Broadcasting
+The movie was shot with 8K cameras (and partially with 4K cameras), although the digital intermediate of the movie is in a lower resolution.

 Japanese public broadcaster NHK began research and development on 8K in 1995, having spent over $1 billion on R&D since then.
 Codenamed Super Hi-Vision (named after its old Hi-Vision analog HDTV system), NHK also was simultaneously working on the development of 22.2 channel surround sound audio.
 The world's first 8K television was unveiled by Sharp at the Consumer Electronics Show (CES) in 2012.
 Experimental transmissions of the resolution were tested with the 2012 Summer Olympics, and at the Cannes Film Festival showcasing Beauties À La Carte, a 27-minute short showcased publicly on a 220" screen, with a three-year roadmap that entails the launch of 8K test broadcasting in 2016, with plans to roll out full 8K services by 2018, and in time for the 2020 Summer Olympics, which were delayed to 2021 due to the COVID-19 pandemic.
+Ultimately, about 200 hours of material from the Tokyo Olympics, including the opening and closing ceremonies, were broadcast in 8K (on the NHK BS8K channel).

+The specification for an 8K Blu-ray format was also completed by the Blu-ray Disc Association for use in Japan by December 2017.
+As of the end of 2024, there are no standalone Blu-ray players certified as 8K capable (even though PC Blu-ray drives able to read 100 GB and 128 GB discs are sold commercially), and no home video releases in 8K on physical media by any major studio.

 On December 1, 2018, NHK launched BS8K, a broadcast channel transmitting at 8K resolution.

-On February 28, 2020, it was reported that BT Sport would broadcast the UEFA Europa League in 8K HDR10+ as early as August 2020.
+Documentaries constitute a large part of that channel's programming.
+Feature films shown in 8K on that channel include 2001: A Space Odyssey (1968) and My Fair Lady (1964); in both cases, 70 mm analog prints were used as a basis for the remastered 8K version.
+New productions filmed with digital 8K cameras have also been aired in 8K on that channel; they include the Edo period drama Kikyo – The Return and the WWII dramas Wife of a Spy and Gift of Fire.

+In Germany, the third season of Das Boot (a historical drama TV series set on a Nazi submarine) was made available in 8K on the Samsung TV Plus streaming service.

+In China, the state-owned CMG conglomerate launched a TV channel broadcasting at 8K resolution, known as CCTV-8K.
+Test broadcasts started in 2021 while the official launch was in 2022.

 Gaming

-Sony announced that the PlayStation 5 will support 8K graphics.

-Microsoft then announced Xbox Series X with 8K graphic support, released in November 2020.
-Nvidia's GeForce RTX 3090 promises to enable 8K 60fps HDR gaming, recording, and streaming with ShadowPlay on PCs.